Beta flash

 Open book

 Same as a dihedral or inside corner.
-Two panes

 of rock join in an acute or